BITSAT 2026 exam pattern: 130 questions, +3/−1 scoring, 12-question bonus

 If you finish all 130 base questions with time still on the clock, you can opt into a bonus round of 12 additional questions: 3 each from Physics, Chemistry, Mathematics-or-Biology, and Logical Reasoning.
 English Proficiency is excluded from the bonus.

-The bonus is high-leverage: each correct bonus adds 3 marks (max +36), each wrong loses 1 (max −12).
+The bonus is worth chasing: each correct bonus adds 3 marks (max +36), each wrong loses 1 (max −12).
 Top scorers consistently do the bonus round - it's where 390 becomes 426.

 Scoring rules: +3 / −1 explained